 Here are some examples of exporting data from an .xlsx file to SQLite database using Database Tour command line.
 Each command line below can be easily transformed to an action file, which can be used instead of the command line.
 We recommend to use action files whenever possible because they are easier to maintain and are more comfortable to work with.

-Note: This functionality is available in Database Tour Pro.
+Note: The command line functionality is available in Database Tour Pro.

 Exporting an Excel Table to Existing SQLite Database